PM Jacinda Ardern confident a potential conflict of interest with former chief of staff managed appropriately

 Prime Minister Jacinda Ardern says she is comfortable with how potential conflicts of interests relating to her former chief of staff were managed, despite facing criticism from the Opposition.

-Gordon Joh Thompson was briefly Ardern's acting chief of staff in the summer of 2017 for roughly four months.
+Gordon Jon Thompson was briefly Ardern's acting chief of staff in the summer of 2017 for roughly four months.

 Speaking in the House in late May, Ardern said Thompson taking the job was conditional on him taking a leave of absence from his lobbying firm, Thompson Lewis, for the duration of the employment agreement.